About Us

 • Promotion of National Integration and Communal Harmony, Purity in public Life and rural Regeneration.

 Thus, Bhavan's programmes cover "All aspects of life from the cradle to the grave and beyond...
-It fills a growing vacuum in modern life" as Pundit Jawaharlal Nehru observed when he first visited the Bhavan's in 1950.
+It fills a growing vacuum in modern life" as Pandit Jawaharlal Nehru observed when he first visited the Bhavan's in 1950.

 As on date the Bharatiya Vidya Bhavan's is a vibrant community of 200,000 students and 11,000 teachers in 370 institutions that includes Schools, Colleges of Arts, Sciences, Commerce, Management and Centres for studies and research in Indian Culture, Indology and Sanskrit - all working in tandem for the development of posterity.

 For the yeoman services rendered, the Bhavan's has been recognized as an "Institute of National Eminence"(2001) by the Government of India and is also the recipient of the "Rajiv Gandhi Award for National Integration"(1992), "Communal Harmony Award"(1999) and above all the "International Gandhi Peace Prize"(2002).
+Bharatiya Vidya Bhavan is not merely an institution; it is a living movement inspired by shared ideals.
+It transforms values into action through education and culture, giving them strength and continuity.
+Ever-evolving and dynamic, the Bhavan remains an unending movement dedicated to the preservation and promotion of Indian culture.